pass-antibiotics/pass-antibiotics.github.io/research/care-homes/index.md

 An ethnographer conducted direct non-participant observations in communal areas of the practice and consultations within 4 care homes, totalling 51 hours of observation.
 The care homes were selected from a list of provided by our partner Four Seasons Healthcare in two regions (East Midlands and London).

-The researcher recorded detailed hand written field notes while at the research site.
+The researcher recorded detailed handwritten field notes while at the research site.
 The researcher reflected on these notes and audio recorded the field notes, reflections and interpretations.
 These audio recordings were then transcribed and analysed alongside pictures and policies/guidelines collected from the research site.

-Data were analysed using a qualitative data analysis software by coding contextual determinants of healthcare improvement.
-This was based on a framework of six universal challenges to improving quality commonly faced by healthcare organisation and identified by Bate, Mendel and Robert [(2008)](#Bate2018).
+Data were analysed using a thematic analysis approach assisted by NVivo software to identify influences on antibiotic stewardship.
+Analysis was informed by a framework of six universal challenges to improving quality commonly faced by healthcare organisation ([Bate *et al.* 2008](#Bate2018)).

 <div class="message">
     <h3>The six universal challenges to improving quality in healthcare (Bate et al. <a href="#Bate2018">2008</a>)</h3>